 Wilson writes, “College students who complete [this] writing exercise, compared to students who were randomly assigned to write about a neutral topic, reported greater optimism [and] greater satisfaction in their lives, not just right way, but 3 weeks later.
 And in the 5 months following the study, the students who had written about their best possible selves, visited the health center significantly less often than students who wrote about the neutral topic.”

 There are many forms of story editing, but the one I’ll break down for you is called the “Best Possible Self Exercise.”

 Here’s how it works –

-For 4 consecutive days, write for 20 minutes about your journey from where you are now (broke, single, constantly watching GOT, etc.) to your ideal form of success (your statue).
+For 4 consecutive days, write for 20 minutes about your journey from where you are now (broke, single, constantly watching Game of Thrones, etc.) to your ideal form of success (your statue).

 But here’s the key, you have to write about how you got there.
 What steps did you take?
 What obstacles did you overcome?
 How long did it take you (be realistic)?

 By writing about our achievements and how we got there, we highlight what we actually need to do to get there.
 It gives us clarity on what needs to be done in order to grow through life.
 It’s not simply fantasizing about outcomes.
 It’s not the Law of Attraction or The Secret.
 It’s a map.
 It’s a step-by-step guide.